The category of a partitioned fan: The classifying space and picture group

-At first, the compatibility of last factors seems trivial for for fans in $\R^2$.
-However, as \cref{fig:lastfactorprob1} illustrates there may exist a set of three pairwise-compatible rank 1 morphisms, but since no rank 3 morphisms exist, they cannot form the last factors of such a morphism.
-In a similar way, one may construct fans $\Sigma$ underlying hyperplane arrangements in any $\R^n$ such that for some partitions $\Pfrak$ the last factors of the category $\Cfrak(\Sigma, \Pfrak)$ do not have the pairwise compatibility property.
-For example, by simply taking $\Sigma \times \R^{n-2}$, where $\Sigma$ is as in \cref{fig:lastfactorprob1} but other arrangements which do not satisfy the pairwise compatibility are already possible in $\R^3$.
+\begin{exmp} Consider a partitioned fan $(\Sigma, \Pfrak)$ as in \cref{fig:lastfactorprob1}, then the set of 3 rank 1 morphisms $\{[f_1],[f_2],[f_3]\}$ cannot be the last factors of a rank 3 morphism since no such morphism exists when $\Sigma$ is a fan in $\R^2$.
+However, the pairs morphisms $\{[f_1], [f_3]\}$, $\{[f_1], [f_2]\}$ and $\{ [f_2], [f_3]\}$ form the last factors of the morphisms $[f_{0 \tau_1}]$, $[f_{0 \tau_3}]$ and $[f_{0 \tau_2}]$ respectively.
+On the other hand, consider a finite and complete fan with only three cones of dimension 1, for example the fan whose toric variety is the projective plane, see \cite[p.
+6-7]{Fulton1993}.
+This fan $\Sigma$ has three cones, $\cone\{e_1\}, \cone\{e_2\}$ and $\cone\{-e_1-e_2\}$, of dimension 1, which are all pairwise compatible as first factors.
+But since there is no morphism of rank 3, this shows that the first factors are not given by pairwise compatibility conditions in this case.
+Fans with exactly three 1-dimensional cones are the only ones in $\R^2$ which do not satisfy the pairwise compatibility property for first factors. \end{exmp}

-\begin{lem} Let $\Sigma \subseteq \R^2$.
-Then $\Cfrak(\Sigma, \Pfrak)$ satisfies the pairwise compatibility of last factors if and only there is no set of three pairwise compatible rank 1 morphisms. \end{lem} \begin{proof} Any category trivially satisfies the pairwise compatibility of last factors for $k=2$ in \cref{prop:igusacriteria}.
-For $k=3$ this is easily seen by construction when considering the contrapositive and for $k \geq 4$ it is geometrically impossible to have $k$ pairwise compatible morphisms and there are no morphisms of rank $k$ in the category. \end{proof}
+\begin{lem} Let $\Sigma$ be a fan in $\R^2$.
+Then $\Cfrak(\Sigma, \Pfrak)$ satisfies the pairwise compatibility of first (resp. last) factors if and only there is no set of three pairwise compatible first (resp. last) factors. \end{lem} \begin{proof} Any category trivially satisfies the pairwise compatibility of first (resp. last) factors for $k=2$ in \cref{prop:igusacriteria}.
+For $k\geq 3$, there is no morphism of rank 3 in $\Cfrak(\Sigma, \Pfrak)$ and hence pairwise compatibility condition is equivalent to there being no set of three pairwise compatible first (resp. last) factors.
+For $k \geq 4$, it is geometrically impossible to have four compatible first (resp. last) factors in $\R^2$ so the result follows. \end{proof}

-We now show that the functor to the picture group is faithful for all fans in $\R^2$, which is possible since there exists only one relation in the group.
+We now show that the functor to the picture group is faithful for all fans in $\R^2$, which is possible since there exists only one relation in the group presentation.